rogin/Snippets/Connect/Mirth.md

 _Michael Hobbs_:
 I like to also start any channel that listens on a port with said port number.
 Then if I need I can click the channel view and sort by name.

+## Tool to monitor cpu/memory usage on a per channel basis

+_stormcel_
+do you guys know if there is a tool that can monitor cpu/memory usage on a per channel basis?
+As of 3.0 Mirth Connect no longer uses JMX bindings.
+In the past it was only done because Mule (the messaging engine we were using at the time) required it.
+However since we rewrote our own messaging engine from scratch, we no longer needed any RMI/JMX stuff.
+I did find [this](https://backstage.forgerock.com/knowledge/kb/article/a39551500)... imma gonna play.... they recommended jprofiler... which is expensive.
+I've been writing scripts that can analyze java threads.
+I was able to identify the exact channels causing problems in the cluster.
+The above article set me up for success.

 ## Message searching tips